 Biogeographic Assessment of Antarctic Coastal Habitats (2021-2022)

-New remote sensing techniques can expand these efforts by integrating current studies into a more holistic context of regional biogeography.
+New remote sensing techniques are helping to expand these efforts by integrating current studies into a more holistic context of regional biogeography.
 Unoccupied aircraft systems (UASs or drones) provide ultra-high-resolution spatial data to describe entire landscapes, capturing species presence, land cover and changes over time in this shifting polar ecosystem.

-The project builds on data collected at Palmer Station through the Duke Marine Robotics and Remote Sensing lab and the NSF Palmer Antarctica Long Term Ecological Research (LTER) site.
+Teaming up with leading scientists, this project team integrated diverse remote sensing datasets with on-site data and expertise from Palmer Station to establish new baselines for current study and future comparisons of dynamic Antarctic coastal habitats.
+The project built on data collected at Palmer Station through the Duke Marine Robotics and Remote Sensing lab and the NSF Palmer Antarctica Long Term Ecological Research (LTER) site.

 Learn more about this project team by viewing the team's video.